 Manuring Hay Fields?

 We don’t spread manure on any of our fields used for Hay production or pasturing of our animals.
-It’s a personal decision that we made years ago simply due to the fact that it doesn’t seem like a healthy option for our Beefalo.
+It’s a personal decision that we made years ago simply due to the fact that it doesn’t seem like a healthy option.
 Of course there is manure in our pastures that is deposited by the animals while they graze.
-But we do not utilize pastures for haymaking.
+But we don not utilize pastures for any haymaking.
 As far as I know, no one has been able to train their cattle to only "go" in one area, kind of like a Cattle litterbox!

-I read an article a few years ago in Progressive Forage Grower that spoke about "Johne’s disease" as an increasing problem.
+I recently read an article in Progressive Forage Grower that spoke about "Johne’s disease" as an increasing problem.
 The disease is especially problematic in dairy cattle.
 The article took a look at weather or not manure should be applied to forages?
 I’m sure most (if not all), of you have heard of Johne’s disease, but do you know how cattle contract the disease?

 Calves under 6 months of age are the most susceptible.
 The common route of infection is when these young calves consume colostrum or milk from infected cow’s/heifers that have been on pasture, or that have eaten forages infected with "MAP".